Russel88/DAtest/README.md

 -----------------------

-A good method has a "False Positive Rate" (FPR) at ~0.05 or below, an "Area Under the Curve" (AUC) as high as possible, and a "Spike Detection Rate" (Spike.detect.rate) as high as possible.
+A good method has a "False Positive Rate" (FPR) at ~0.05 or below, an "Area Under the (Receiver Operator) Curve" (AUC) as high as possible, and a "Spike Detection Rate" (Spike.detect.rate) as high as possible.

 **Run the test:**

     mytest <- testDA(count_table,predictor)

-count\_table is a table with taxa/genes/proteins as rows and samples as columns.
+count\_table is a matrix or data.frame with taxa/genes/proteins as rows and samples as columns.

 predictor is the outcome of interest, e.g. a factor denoting whether samples are cases or controls (in the same order as columns in